ufscwiki/Unfavorable-Semicircle-Wiki/docs/LOYAL.md

 There is no clear meaning, but this could be taken a a hint that this channel is "loyal" to the actual creator(s) of UFSC.

 ## Composites
-♐♐LOYAL composite by discord user Mark The Third.
+♐♐LOYAL composite by Discord user Mark The Third.

 [![Loyal\_composite.png](Loyal_composite.png)](Loyal_composite.full.png)